AlessandroCarella/Visual-analytics/README.md

 * make the circles of the companies bigger based on the number of targets they're connected to (and a switch to switch based on the number of targets and the number of sources) (generate a new json source for that)
 * add an option to, after selecting a source, click on one of the targets and see the connections of it
 * reset other select when an option is selected in the other (select source selected "shrimp bla bla bla" --> select target becames "all")
+* sometimes there are mutliple links between the same 2 source and target, find a way to plot both of them